ZailinYuan/PostgreSQL/PostgreSQL_performance.md

     Group Key: CASE WHEN (calls.from_id > calls.to_id) THEN calls.to_id ELSE calls.from_id END, CASE WHEN (calls.from_id > calls.to_id) THEN calls.from_id ELSE calls.to_id END
     ->  Seq Scan on calls  (cost=0.00..40.60 rows=2040 width=12)
 ```

+#
+PostgreSQL has two aggregate algorithms: HashAggregate and GroupAggregate.
+Hash using has table while group using sort.